Free Enneagram Assessment

 Enneagram vs. Other Personality Assessments

-DISCObservable behavior & communicationWorkplace, teams, practical applicationPractical
+DISCObservable behavior & communicationWorkplace, teams, practical application~5 minutesPractical

-16 PersonalitiesCognitive preferences & typeSelf-discovery, career guidanceModerate
+MBTI / 16 PersonalitiesCognitive preferences & typeSelf-discovery, career guidance~12 minutesModerate

 Why Choose the Enneagram?